bhstark2/latency/report.md

 adopted by many other link technologies as well, and thus has become the de facto MTU for the Internet.

-The latency introduced by an Ethernet link has two components that can be directly calculated from the frame size and the characteristics of the link (bit rate, distance and medium).
-For example, a 1518 byte frame (12144 bits) sent via a 1 Gbps interface over a 100-foot copper twisted pair (e.g., Cat6) cable will experience 0.0121 ms (12144 bits / 1e9 bps) of *serialization delay* (the amount of time it takes to transmit all of the bits of the frame), plus 0.00017 ms (100 ft / (0.59 * 1,000,000 ft/millisecond)) of *propagation delay* (the time it takes for each bit to make it from the transmitter to the receiver), for a total latency of about 0.0123 ms.
+The delay introduced by an Ethernet link has two components that can be directly calculated from the frame size and the characteristics of the link (bit rate, distance and medium).
+For example, a 1518 byte frame (12144 bits) sent via a 1 Gb/s interface over a 100-foot copper twisted pair (e.g., Cat6) cable will experience 0.0121 ms (12144 bits / 1e9 b/s) of size-related *serialization delay* (the amount of time it takes to transmit all of the bits of the frame), plus 0.00017 ms (100 ft / (0.59 * 1,000,000 ft/millisecond)) of size-invariant *propagation delay* (the time it takes for each bit to make it from the transmitter to the receiver), for a total delay of about 0.0123 ms.

 In addition, an Ethernet *network* (i.e., multiple Ethernet links